dchandra1985/portfolio/_posts/2018-12-22-Autocorrelation in the model residuals.md

 <b>Why there is an assumption to have no autocorrelation for linear regression?</b>

-When there is an autocorrelation within the residual error, the trained model was not able to extract all the variances or information.
-This reduces the model accuracy.
+If the trained model is not able to extract all the variances or information from the features or variables, then autocorrelation exists in the model residual error terms.
+This inturn reduces the model accuracy.

 <b>How autocorrelation in linear regression can be identified?</b>